 - Application form (PDF)

-- 4”X 6” photographs (or digital photographs) showing all street-facing sides of the building.
+- Color photographs (4" x 6" prints or digital photographs; please no blurry images) showing all street-facing sides of the building.
 Label the structure’s address on all photographs, or in the file name (for digital images).
 See photo standards (PDF).

 Denver Community Planning and Development